mahmoudparsian/big-data-mapreduce-course/proposal/big-data-class-4units-syllabus-template.md

 ### Required Assignment #1:

+* Objectives:
-* Objectives: to write a basic MapReduce algorithm to perform some useful ETL and solve a problem similar to "word count"
+	* Write a basic MapReduce algorithm
+	* Perform some useful ETL and solve a problem similar to "word count"

-### Assignment #1: Learning objectives
+* Learning objectives:
 	* Understand MapReduce paradigm
 	* Use map() and reduce() functions to solve "word count" problem
 	* Understand Sort and Shuffle phase of MapReduce Paradigm

 ### Required Assignment #2:

+* Objectives:
-* Objectives: to write a basic PySpark/Spark to read big data and perform several transformations (such as filtering, mapping, reducing) and finally generate the desired data format with some basic statistics
+	* Write a basic PySpark/Spark to read big data and perform several transformations (such as filtering, mapping, reducing)
+	* Generate the desired data format with some basic statistics

-### Assignment #2: Learning objectives
+* Learning objectives
 	* Understand ETL by using Spark: extended word count and bigrams
 	* Understand loading, reading, and saving data
 	* Use Spark's transformations: map(), filter(), reduceByKey(), ...
 	* Understand Lazy Evaluation

-### Assignment #3: Learning objectives
+### Required Assignment #3:

+* Objectives:
+	* Write a basic PySpark/Spark to read big data and analyze using DataFrames, SQL for NoSQL.
+	* Generate the desired data format with some basic statistics

+* Learning objectives
 	* Understand Spark's DataFrames
 	* Use SQL on NoSQL data
 	* Perform data analytics (such as ETL, mapping, aggregation)

 ### Required Assignment #4:
+* Objectives:
-* Objectives: to write a basic Machine Learning program in PySpark/Spark to
+	* Write a basic Machine Learning program in PySpark/Spark
 	* Build a Logistic Regression Model using training data
 	* Measure accuracy of the built model
 	* Predict the new data using the built model

-### Assignment #4: Learning objectives
+* Learning objectives
 	* Implement Logistic Regression for Spam/NoSpam Detection
 	* Build an LR Model with training data
 	* Use the built model for Prediction
 	* Measure accuracy of the built model

 ### Required Assignment #5:

+* Objectives:
-* Objectives: to write a basic program in PySpark/Spark to
+	* Write a basic program in PySpark/Spark
 	* Build a graph from vertices and edges
 	* Analyze the built graph
 	* Find interesting patterns using "Motif Finding"

-### Assignment #5: Learning objectives
+* Learning objectives
 	* How to build a social graph
 	* Use Motif Finding to solve a data problem
 	* Understand graph algorithms